sap-tutorials/Tutorials/tutorials/xsa-ml-e2e-create-ui5-interface/xsa-ml-e2e-create-ui5-interface.md

 ![super web app](super.png)

-Click on any Purchase Order and copy the URL for your app below.
-Click on **Validate**.
+Click on any Purchase Order and check the URL to respond to the question below.

 [VALIDATE_2]